vippsas/vipps-recurring-api/vipps-recurring-api.md

 subscription: Simply do not create any charges during the pause.

-We recommended not to set the agreement status to `STOPPED`, but to update the `productDescription` field of the agreement so the user can see that the subscription is paused in Vipps.
+We recommended not to set the agreement status to `STOPPED`, but to update the `productName` field of the agreement so the user can see that the subscription is paused in Vipps.

 ### Stop an agreement